Drilling Holes in Glass: How to Precisely Machine MEMS Technical Glass

 Glass is often considered a more desirable material for particular MEMS device applications due to its unique properties, such as optical transparency and biological compatibility.
 The science of precision glass drilling has been refined over the years across different techniques as the technology evolved.

 As the desire to use glass in the MEMS industry increases, so does the need to develop better methods to micro-machine the material.
-Traditional glass machining methods, such as CNC, are not very effective for brittle materials such as glass.
+Traditional glass machining or glass drilling methods, such as CNC, are not very effective for brittle materials such as glass.
 In addition, as the diversity of MEMS applications expands, the desired features continue to get smaller, denser and more intricate.

 MEMs and borofloat ( a common industry term for any borosilicate glass material) are used in vertical markets, including D&A (Defense & Aerospace), Transportation, Medical & Life Sciences, and Semiconductor Manufacturing.

 When it comes to all things related to precision drilling of MEMs Technical Glass, Bullen Ultrasonics is an expert.